 So finally, we used 5 regulators:

-- Two 7805 (for the 5V grid) to supply the microchip, the accelerometer and the potentiometer.
+- Two 7805 (for the 5V grid) to supply the microchip, the accelerometer and the potentiometer. - The three others were dedicated to the servomotors.

 The regulators were designed based on the datasheet of the servomotors, specifying that the currents were of 1500mA and 700mA per servomotor, respectively for the large servomotors and the small ones.
+It seemed logical to use one regulator per large servomotor and one for the two small servomotors.

-The regulators were added as shown on the scheme, where we can observe two +5V tracks (called 5V and 5V2) and three +6V tracks (called 6V, 6V2 and M6V for the microservo).
-Following this logic, we called the two small servomotors "Mservo".
+The regulators were added as shown on the scheme, where we can observe two +5V tracks (called 5V and 5V2) and three +6V tracks (called 6V,

 The final step was to dimension the trails in function of the current passing through, by giving them a sufficient width to avoid overheating.